Programme Manager: Prof. Iain Paterson

 Within the Centre for Biological Control, the Cactaceae Programme works on the development of new biological control agents for cactus species that are not under acceptable levels of control.
 The CBC also mass-rears, releases and monitors the impact of successful cactus weed agents that have been released in the past.
 This ensures that the people of South Africa get the maximum benefits from biological control agents that are already available in the country.

 There are a number of post-graduate students working on Cactaceae related projects.
-The mass-rearing facility in Uitenhage is focused specifically on rearing a culture of cochineal for the different species of Cactaceae in South Africa.
-Ruth Scholtz is the manager of the Uitenhage Mass Rearing Facility, and Dr Iain Paterson is the overall manager of the Cactaceae Programme within the CBC.
+The mass-rearing facility in Kariega (Uitenhage) is focused specifically on rearing a culture of cochineal for the different species of Cactaceae in South Africa.
+Ruth Scholtz is the manager of the Kariega Mass Rearing Facility, and Prof. Iain Paterson is the overall manager of the Cactaceae Programme within the CBC.

 Paterson ID, Hoffmann JH, Klein H, Mathenge CW, Neser S, Zimmermann HG (2011) Biological control of Cactaceae in South Africa.
 African Entomology.
 19(2): 230-246.

 Paterson ID, Coetzee JA, Hill MP, Downie DA (2011) A pre-release assessment of the relationship between the invasive alien plant, Pereskia aculeata Miller (Cactaceae), and native plant biodiversity in South Africa.
 Biological Control.
 57: 59-65.

 Paterson ID, Vitorino MD, de Cristo SC, Martin G, Hill MP (2014) Prioritization of potential agents for the biological control of the invasive alien weed, Pereskia aculeata (Cactaceae), in South Africa.
 Biocontrol Science and Technology.
 24:407-425.